skalenetwork/mirage-manager/README.md

 ## Test

-You can run tests locally without any extra setup.
+You can run unit & integration tests locally without any extra setup.
 Simply run: `yarn test`

+To run fuzz tests, make sure you install foundry localy, and then run:

+- For Red-Black Tree Fuzz Tests: `yarn test-foundry:rbt`;
+- For Fair Manager Fuzz Tests: `test-foundry:fair-manager`;

+To increase test cases in fuzz tests, change [foundry.toml](./foundry.toml) file and increase depth or number of runs.

+To clean cache generated from past runs, use `forge clean`.
+Foundry caches information gained during past test runs.

 ## Verification